Barnsley Interchange: History

-Barnsley Court House station closed on 19 April 1960, following the commissioning of a new chord line south of the town near Quarry Junction that linked the former SYR route down the Blackburn Valley with the ex-Midland Railway line from Sheffield Midland, allowing services on the latter route to serve the station (and continue northwards to Wakefield & Leeds).
-Subsequently, on 13 June 1960, Barnsley Exchange was renamed Barnsley.
+Barnsley Court House station closed on 19 April 1960, following the commissioning of a new chord line south of the town near Quarry Junction that linked the former SYR route down the Blackburn Valley with the ex-MR line from Sheffield Midland, allowing services on the latter route to serve the station (and continue northwards to Wakefield and Leeds).
+Subsequently, on 13 June 1960, Barnsley Exchange was renamed Barnsley..
+At this time, a second platform (no. 2) was added.

-South Yorkshire Passenger Transport Executive rebuilt the station in 2007 to improve interchange with bus services, and the redesign won a Civic Building award.
+The station was rebuilt and extended in 1992; then, in 2007, South Yorkshire Passenger Transport Executive integrated the railway station with the bus station, hence the name change to Interchange.
+The redesign won a Civic Building award.